OGRECave/ogre-next/Docs/src/manual/Ogre3.0.Changes.md

 Default material BRDF settings have changed in 3.0; thus materials will look different.

 See [PBR / PBS Changes in 3.0](@ref PBSChangesIn30) to how make them look like they did in 2.4 and what these changes mean.

+# Threaded Hlms

+We introduced (limited) threaded shader and Hlms compilation.

+This is only used by the new `warm_up` compositor pass (see Ogre::CompositorPassWarmUp and Ogre::CompositorPassWarmUpDef) and by the Hlms Disk Cache.

+This means that most Hlms operations gained a `tid` parameter, which contains the thread index in range `[0; num_threads)`.

+Operations done in Ogre::Hlms::preparePassHash and Ogre::Hlms::calculateHashFor are single threaded and thus should use Ogre::Hlms::kNoTid.

+## Hlms implementations and listeners

+Custom Hlms implementations and listeners must update their virtual overload functions to accomodate the tid parameter.

+Watch out for calls to `mSetProperties.clear();` which now must be changed to either `mSetProperties[kNoTid].clear();` or `mSetProperties[tid].clear();`